TheBoxyBear/charttools/README.md

 lyrics.ToGlobalEvents(); //Creates a new set of global events events.SetLyrics(lyrics); //Replaces existing lyric-related events with new events making up the phrases
 ```

+It is also possible to edit lyrics direclty from the global events.
 ## Optimizing
 Although still fucntional, some files may contain data that slow down the reading process or in worse cases, may result in non-functionnal files when saved in certain formats.
 ChartTools provides various utilities to fix such issues:
 ```c#